cue-lang/cue/doc/tutorial/kubernetes/README.md

 Manually tailoring your configurations allows creating an abstraction layer between logical definitions and Kubernetes-specific definitions.
-At the same time, CUE's flexibility, resulting from its order independences, makes it easy to mix in low-level Kubernetes configuration whereever it is convenient and applicable.
+At the same time, CUE's order independence makes it easy to mix in low-level Kubernetes configuration whereever it is convenient and applicable.

-Manual tailoring also allows us to add our own definitions without breaking Kuberenetes.
+Manual tailoring also allows us to add our own definitions without breaking Kubernetes.
-This is crucial in defining information relevant to your definitions, but unrelated to Kubernetes, where they belong.
+This is crucial in defining information relevant to definitions, but unrelated to Kubernetes, where they belong.

 Separating abstract from concrete configuration also allows us to create